granin/Pinboard.in-plugin-for-Pentadactyl/README.markdown

 ## Usage

-Use "rinboard" command in Pendatactyl.
+Use the `rinboard` command in Pendatactyl.

-Shortcut "rin"
+Shortcut `rin`

 Such a name is used due to a conflict with the Pentadactyl "pintab" command.

+### Sample usage

+    :rinboard -description Description\ for\ current\ page tag1 tag2 .private-tag

+    :rinboard tag1 tag-other -description "Another way to make a description"

+### Pinboard API authentication

+If asked by Firefox, enter your standard username and password for Pinboard.
+There's no need to create a separate API account.